 Adequate housing is a human right that is fundamental to every person’s survival, development, and well-being.
-In the United States, however, .
+In the United States, however, housing rights are not guaranteed by law.
 There are mandates providing protection from housing discrimination, while the term ‘right to shelter’ varies by state.

 Advocating for safe, secure, and sustainable housing

 NHS of New Haven is also a member organization of NeighborWorks America, another nonpartisan nonprofit that amplifies the capacity and reach of network organizations when it comes to empowering underserved neighborhoods to confront the community-wide problems they face.
-NeighborWorks America recently held a to develop their passion and expertise in completing their respective community projects.
+NeighborWorks America recently held a national training for neighborhood leaders to develop their passion and expertise in completing their respective community projects.
 These projects cover pandemic response, particularly in disproportionately affected communities of color, as well as food aid and distribution, and book drives to local schools.

 To zero in on NHS’ advocacy for safe and affordable New Haven neighborhoods, it is essential to look into their comprehensive revitalization strategy.
 With the help of local and state subsidies, the organization has been able to acquire and rehabilitate previously uninhabitable properties.
 These residences that have been transformed from the interiors down to landscaping are then sold to families for below the renovation cost.
 As of writing, the NHS New Haven has built beautiful and high-quality housing for around 504 families among underserved neighborhoods, while also integrating environmental sustainability into its overall impact.

 On top of climate-smart gardens and landscapes, NHS counsels residents on energy efficiency and remediation.
-Additionally, it offers in order to reduce the costs of energy bills and retrofitting measures.
+Additionally, it offers energy conservation grants for homeowners in order to reduce the costs of energy bills and retrofitting measures.
 Examples of energy-efficient home improvements include efficient HVAC systems, water heating technologies, and insulation.
 Through these efforts and grants, neighborhoods can contribute to the overall reduction of greenhouse gas emissions without compromising their finances and quality of living.

 The New Haven HomeOwnership Center (HOC) aims to help prospective homebuyers alone their homeownership journey.
 Among all education programs and classes that they provide, the HOC also provides financial education.
 Doing so ensures that residents, especially those who are more vulnerable to economic shocks, have the skills and confidence to make financially appropriate housing decisions.